MicroEJ/Tool-Sonar/README.md

 ## Usage
 - Launch MicroEJ.
-- File->Import->General->Existing project into workspace: import Example-Sonar folder.
+- File->Import->General->Existing project into workspace: import ExampleTool-Sonar folder.
 - Edit the configuration (/scripts/sonarAnalysis.ant) as described in the configuration section if needed.
-- Right-click on scripts/sonarAnalysis.ant->Run as…->Ant build.
+- Right-click on scripts/sonarAnalysis.ant->Run as���->Ant build.
 - The report can be viewed at http://localhost:9000/dashboard/index/com.is2t:MyMVCSample (note: adapt the path to match your project's name if required).

 ## Changes